ZookaOnGit/garden-planner/README.md

 This program provides:
 - a planner for different crops with times for sowing, planting and harvesting periods
 - a database to add your own crops
-- a simple easier to use interface that shows what tasks can be performed today
+- a simple easy to use interface that shows what tasks can be performed today

 ## Build
 Requires; qt6, cmake, ninja.
 Linux only (atm).